njanshemil-collab/python-scripts/README.md

 16. bulk_emailer.py - can send mail to number of ids by taking them from a text file

+17. pdf_reader.py - read pdf and save it to a txt file

+18. pdf_merger.py - merges two pdf files

+19. pdf_splitter.py - split every page in the pdf into seperate pdf files

+20. pdf_toolkit.py - tool that do reading , merging and splitting of pdf files
 #Skills learned

 pandas